ltrybuch/lib-themisui/themis_components/thSelect/readme.md

 ## Description
 `th-select` is a replacement for the standard HTML select element.
-Use `th-select` when you want to present a list of options from which the user can select one.
-The `option` elements are the same native rendered `option` elements used with a standard `select` element but the `select` itself has been styled to match the ThemisUI theme.
+Use `th-select` instead of `<select>` when you want to present a list of options from which the user can choose one.

 `th-select` can be used either as a single component or as a more traditional select with `option` elements included.